jmuelbert/jm-reusable-scripts/docs/index.md

 ![jm-reusable-scripts Logo](assets/images/logo.svg)

-jm-reusable-scripts is a tool to test network connectivity by checking the availability of predefined websites and NTP servers.
-This documentation will guide you through the installation, configuration, and usage of jm-reusable-scripts.
+jm-reusable-scripts is a set of scripts designed to check the qualitiy of the documentation.
+Additional are there  an check of the translation rate.

 ## Features

 ## Quickstart

-### Running the Program
+### Using the Scripts

-- Run the program: python jm-reusable-scripts.py
-- The program will check the availability of the predefined websites and NTP servers.
-- The results will be displayed in the console.

 ### Example Output